konfou/konfou.github.io/_posts/2021-03-08-stateless-linux.md

 Though less clean, flexible, and powerful  approach than Nix, it is also simpler, not  requiring learning a domain-specific  language and instead continue using an already known toolset, that of the host distro.
+On the issue of domain-specific language, [GNU Guix][Guix] is a Nix-like system replacing Nix  language with Guile,  a Scheme dialect and  GNU's project programming  and  extension language.
+Guix  System  is the  Guix-based distribution akin to NixOS.

 [redhat2004]: https://web.archive.org/web/20040918071252/http://people.redhat.com/~hp/stateless/StatelessLinux.pdf
 [summit2006]: https://people.redhat.com/notting/summit/summit-nottingham.pdf